Blokje5/blokje5.dev/content/posts/validating-terraform-plans.md

 }
 ```

-Here we define a function `is_proper_url` which takes in a url and evaluates wether it matches a regex pattern (using the build in `re_match` function).
+Here we define a function `is_proper_url` which takes in a url and evaluates whether it matches a regex pattern (using the build in `re_match` function).
 When evaluating the query:

 ```golang
 is_proper_url("https://play.openpolicyagent.org")